+Fun fact: My story and those documents have actually been discussed on Big Brother itself.
 On the Big Brother 14 live feeds, eventual winner Ian Terry told former winner Dan Gheesling about reality blurred, and receiving documents that were "exactly the same, typos and all," as he said.
 Watch:

 While the design of the house changes every year (here's what's different for BB20's house), the house has used a soundstage at CBS Studio Center, also known as the Radford lot, since season two.

+During BB12, CBS opened the Big Brother house to a tour for TV critics.
+Our tour started from the yard, which is not as open or expansive as it seems on TV.
 Then we continued into the control room and into the camera cross—the space behind the mirrors where camera operators do their work.
 (That's how George Clooney secretly toured the house during season two.)

 Big Brother’s producers and CBS’ CEO answer questions

 One way to learn about what happens behind the scenes is to ask the people who are responsible for producing the show.
 Its producers and network executives—even the person who runs CBS—have given insight throughout the show’s history.

 During season 12, after TV critics toured the house, executive producer and showrunner Allison Grodner talked to TV critics about the show.
 Among the things she said: